Venkyme2003/HexaSoftwares/README.md

 # HexaSoftwares

-🌟 Personal Portfolio Website
+#🌟 Personal Portfolio Website

 A stylish and responsive Personal Portfolio Website built using HTML & CSS as part of my HexSoftwares Internship.
 This portfolio showcases my bio, skills, experience, and contact details in a modern and elegant layout.

+---

-🌐 Live Demo
+##🌐 Live Demo

-🔗 Click here to view my Portfolio (file:///C:/Users/sv711/OneDrive/Desktop/Venky/Zidio/Html.html/Portpolio.html)
+🔗 [Click here to view my Portfolio] (file:///C:/Users/sv711/OneDrive/Desktop/Venky/Zidio/Html.html/Portpolio.html)

+---

-✨ Features
+##✨ Features

 👤 About Me — A short bio about my background and interests.